samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 For exploration encounters, record any clues or other information the characters should learn, and review any special rules that might come into play in the encounter.

-**Step 4.** Consider how each definite encounter relates to the players’ motivations (see the “[Know Your Players](/sources/dnd/dmg-2024/running-the-game#KnowYourPlayers)” section in [chapter 2](/sources/dnd/dmg-2024/running-the-game)).
+**Step 4.** Consider how each definite encounter relates to the players’ motivations (see the "[Know Your Players](/sources/dnd/dmg-2024/running-the-game#KnowYourPlayers)" section in [chapter 2](/sources/dnd/dmg-2024/running-the-game)).
 Think about elements you can add to interest them.
 For example, a combat encounter could open with a tense negotiation designed to appeal to players who enjoy social interaction.

 **Step 5.** Skim the encounters you flagged as possible.